ShreyShah03/Text-Summarization/README.md

 # Text-Summarization
-a text summarization tool that help students to summarize the whole pdf.
+A text summarization tool that help students to summarize the whole pdf.
+Created by Shrey Shah